 If you’re 60 years or older and looking to buy a new home, your age alone isn’t enough to prevent you from getting a mortgage — but if you’re retired, you’ll need to show you can still meet the repayments through your retirement income.

-No. The Equal Credit Opportunity Act prevents lenders from discriminating based on age.
+No. It’s illegal for a mortgage lender to decline you based on your age.
 As long as you’re able to meet the financial requirements, you can qualify for a loan at any age.

 You’ll need to be able to prove your ability to repay the loan.
 Your lender will check for:

 While it can be more difficult to get a mortgage if you’re retired or planning on retiring soon, it’s possible with the right preparation.
 To increase your chances of being approved:

 If you’re interested in moving into a retirement community, find out if they sell condos or single-family homes before applying for a mortgage.
 Some retirement communities look like they’re made of traditional houses, but are actually detached condos.

 While it is possible to get a mortgage for a detached condominium, you’ll likely need to make a higher down payment — especially if the community’s homeowners association doesn’t meet certain standards.

 A number of Canadians escape the winters by spending the colder months in a warmer US location before returning to Canada for the summer months.
 The most common places that these Canadian snowbirds own real estate is in Florida, California and Arizona.
 Many snowbirds are retired, but it’s not necessary to live the lifestyle.